It's Quick to be Square: Fast Quadratisation for Quantum Toolchains: Introduction

 On the one hand, it is possible to directly encode higher-degree terms in quantum circuits and then use later transpilation steps to decompose them to hardware compatible gates.
 On the other hand, one can also reduce the degree of higher-degree interactions to quadratic ones and then encode the now quadratic terms in a quantum circuit.
-We compared these methods in a previous work with regard to \gls{qaoa} circuits~\cite{schmidbauer_2024_reductions} and found beneficial effects for the latter reduction variant on quantum circuit metrics (\ie, number of gates, circuit depth and gate distribution).
-In particular, the reviewed existing reduction method is able to generate good structural properties.
+We compared these methods for a specific industry-relevant Job-Shop Scheduling problem with regard to \mygls{qaoa} circuits in a previous work~\cite{schmidbauer_2024_reductions} by using the framework \texttt{\href{https://gitlab.com/quantum-computing-software/quark/-/tree/v1.1}{quark}}~\cite{Lobe_2023, Windgtter_2025} and found beneficial effects for the latter reduction variant on quantum circuit metrics (\ie, number of gates, circuit depth and gate distribution).
+In particular, the reviewed existing reduction method in \texttt{\href{https://gitlab.com/quantum-computing-software/quark/-/tree/v1.1}{quark}}~\cite{Lobe_2023, Windgtter_2025} is able to generate good structural properties.
 Meanwhile, the classical effort to compute a reduction also needs to be considered to enjoy any advantage gained from using quantum computers.
-We also showed that this classical effort is unfeasible in the current implementation for practically relevant problem sizes for an existing monomial-based implementation.
-By choosing a suited data structure that only changes locally during updates and considers subsequent steps, we are able to alleviate the influence of classical preparatory effort for general reductions from \gls{pubo} to \gls{qubo}.
+We also showed in \cite{schmidbauer_2024_reductions} that this classical effort is unfeasible with the current implementation for practically relevant problem sizes.
+In this paper, by choosing a suited data structure that only changes locally during updates and considers subsequent steps, we are able to alleviate the influence of classical preparatory effort for general reductions from \mygls{pubo} to \mygls{qubo}.
+We also want to expand upon the application of our approach beyond a particular Job Shop Scheduling formulation in this work by considering a versatile set of problems --- namely \mygls{sat}.